If we don’t win, you don’t pay.

 You may still have a claim even if you do not feel injured at the scene.
 The body’s biological response to a traumatic event, such as an accident, is a rush of adrenaline that can temporarily reduce pain sensations.

-Later on, you may experience significant discomfort or develop other symptoms.
-Even if you don’t feel acute, excruciating pain right immediately, it is still a good idea to visit a doctor since some of the most severe diseases take time to manifest themselves.
+Later, you may experience significant discomfort or develop other symptoms.
+Even if you don’t feel acute, excruciating pain immediately, it is still a good idea to visit a doctor since some of the most severe diseases take time to manifest themselves.

 How Long Do I Have to File Most Personal Injury Cases?

 This depends on your state’s statute of limitations.
-A personal injury lawsuit must be filed within a year of the accident in some states or up to four years in others.
+In some states, a personal injury lawsuit must be filed within a year of the accident, and in others, it can take up to four years.

-If you’re not sure whether your rights have been waived under the rule, check with your state’s Department of Motor Vehicles to ensure that you don’t inadvertently do so.
-The statute of limitations has some exceptions, but they are extremely limited, so don’t assume anything.
+If you’re unsure whether your rights have been waived under the rule, check with your state’s Department of Motor Vehicles to ensure that you don’t inadvertently do so.
+The statute of limitations has some exceptions, but they are constrained, so don’t assume anything.

-Furthermore, you should act in a timely manner in order to avoid diluting your case.
+Furthermore, you should act promptly to avoid diluting your case.
 This will assist you in establishing liability and calculating your damages.
 (Read more about the California statute of limitations here).

 Should I Deal With Insurance Company Phone Calls By Myself?

 No!
 Never communicate with an insurance adjuster on behalf of someone else involved in a lawsuit.
-They may appear to be nice and sympathetic, but they are almost certainly attempting to get you to say things that would reduce or eliminate their insured’s liability.
+They may appear friendly and sympathetic, but they almost certainly attempt to get you to say things that would reduce or eliminate their insured’s liability.

 Tell the adjuster to contact your lawyer if you have one or your insurance company if you don’t have one.
 If a friend’s attorney contacts you, remember that the same rules apply.
 (Here are some tips for dealing with adjusters over motorcycle wrecks).